 In the USA, if you're surviving child or spouse of a person who qualified for Social Security benefits, the government provides a one-time death benefit of $255 that you can put toward funeral expenses and proceed with the funeral procedures.

-There you have it, everything you need to know about the funeral process in UK, USA, Australia and the rest of the world.
+There you have it, everything you need to know about the funeral process in the UK, USA, Australia, and the rest of the world.